MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 ### Sales fulfillment workflow overview

 Workflow refers to the automation of a business process, during which tasks are completed and documents are passed from one participant to another to complete the next task in the process.
 You can implement workflow capability into your sales cycle by using a type of sales document called a fulfillment order.
 You can create a fulfillment order from a quote, back order, or order, and you can create an invoice from a fulfillment order.
-For more information about fulfillment orders, refer to *Understanding fulfillment orders* on page 87.
+For more information about fulfillment orders, refer to *Understanding fulfillment orders*.

 You can assign up to six workflow document statuses to a fulfillment order.
 You can use these statuses to track the document processes, such as printing a picking ticket, retrieving items from inventory, printing a packing slip, packing and shipping the goods, and sending an invoice to the customer.
 You must mark Status 6 and at least one other status to track workflow information.